upsehu/amazon_project/README.md

 ---

---Design and implement a normalized database schema.
+- Design and implement a normalized database schema.

---Clean and preprocess real-world datasets for analysis.
+- Clean and preprocess real-world datasets for analysis.

---Use advanced SQL techniques, including window functions, subqueries, and joins.
+- Use advanced SQL techniques, including window functions, subqueries, and joins.

---Conduct in-depth business analysis using SQL.
+- Conduct in-depth business analysis using SQL.

---Optimize query performance and handle large datasets efficiently.
+- Optimize query performance and handle large datasets efficiently.

 ---